Country Profile: Cambodia

 Geography

-Cambodia is characterized by a tropical climate with a mix of low flat plains and mountainous regions.
-The Mekong River and Tonle Sap, Southeast Asia's largest freshwater lake, dominate its geography, influencing population distribution primarily in the southeastern part of the country.
+Cambodia features a tropical climate with a mix of low flat plains and mountainous regions to the southwest and north.
+The Mekong River and Tonle Sap, Southeast Asia's largest freshwater lake, are significant geographical features that support the majority of the population concentrated around them.

 People and Society